peter-mwau/PurchaseAgreement/README.md

 # PurchaseAgreement
-It is a smart contract purchase agreement between a buyer and a seller.
-A buyer can pay buyer and confirm received while a seller can both confirm payment and abort a particular purchase.
-Written in solidity.
+It is an intelligent contract purchase agreement between a buyer and a seller.
+A buyer confirms payment and confirms received while a seller can both pay the seller and abort a particular purchase.
+It is written in solidity.